MY PAST LIFE

 an agent or a publisher is a different job, slow moving, and infuriating.

-Renaissance (working title) is undergoing rewrites.
+Upstart Mystique is complete.
 Motif for all

 my writing is social commentary not unlike what Clarke was famous for.